Muhammadibra40/diabetes-prediction/README.md

 ## 5. Installation

 This project uses **UV**, a modern, fast Python package manager that replaces `pip`, `venv`, and `pyenv` with a single tool.
-Your dependencies are stored in `pyproject.toml`.
+The dependencies are stored in `pyproject.toml`.

 ### **Prerequisites**